A Foodie’s Tale of the Best Pancakes Amsterdam

 Then you know that I have a weird fetish for Dutch pancakes since they are one of the best things to eat in Amsterdam.

-Literally, every other restaurant in my Amsterdam 3 day itinerary was an Amsterdam pancake restaurant of some sort.
-And since the itinerary was only three days long, I didn’t even get to mention all the fab restaurants that served the best pancakes in Amsterdam.
+Literally, every other restaurant in my Amsterdam 1 day itinerary was an Amsterdam pancake restaurant of some sort.
+And since it was only a 3 day Amsterdam itinerary, I didn’t even get to mention all the fab restaurants that served the best pancakes in Amsterdam.
+Happened to me too when I was planning 2 days in Brussels Belgium..

 Hence this Amsterdam Foodie Guide right here.